Why DBT Helps You Understand Your Emotions

 But biology is only part of the story.
 The way you experience emotions is also shaped by your environment.

-If you grew up in a world where emotions were ignored, dismissed, or misunderstood, it can leave you feeling lost.
+Growing up in a world where emotions were ignored, dismissed, or misunderstood can leave you feeling lost.
 Maybe you were told to “calm down,” “stop overreacting,” or “let it go.”
-If emotions weren’t met with understanding, you may have learned to:
+When emotions aren’t met with understanding, it’s common to learn to:

 - Hold them in, thinking you should be able to “get over it.”